 - Obtaining the required service of citation

 For a muniment of title proceeding, the filing fee with the county clerk is usually about $350-$375.
-The attorney’s fees to handle the proceeding generally range from about $1,000-$2,000, depending on the location of the probate, if the attorney has to travel for the hearing, and other factors.
+The attorney’s fees to handle the proceeding generally range from about $750-$2,000 depending on the location of the probate, whether the attorney has to travel for the hearing, and other factors.
 In addition, because the muniment of title proceeding is much simpler, it is a less stressful and shorter way to achieve the desires of your loved one.

 Possible Additional Cost